Qowaiv/Qowaiv/README.Custom.SVO.md

 ```

 ### A regular expression pattern
-If defined, the `Regex` pattern can act as second line of defense:
+If defined, the `Regex` pattern can act as a second line of defense.
+As in the
+following example, where we ensure that all characters that make up the SVO are
+alphanumeric:

 ``` C#
 public sealed class ForMySvo : SvoBehavior